 What are the 5 phases in the Software Development Life Cycle (SDLC)?

-Breaking Down Each Phase in the SDLC
+Breaking Down Each Phase in the Software Development Life Cycle (SDLC)

 From planning to deploying, and then maintenance, the SDLC involves several different stages

 With all the complex processes involved in software development, it’s easy to forget the fundamental process for a successful software development life cycle (SDLC).
-The SDLC process includes planning, designing, developing, testing and deploying with ongoing maintenance to create and manage an applications efficiently.
+The SDLC process includes planning, designing, developing, testing and deploying with ongoing maintenance to create and manage applications efficiently.
 When faced with the task of producing high-quality software that meets a client’s expectations, requirements, time-frame, and cost estimations; understanding the SDLC is crucial.

 1. Planning and analysis